To provide a broad and balanced curriculum which meets the requirements of the National Curriculum and engages our children

 Through this curriculum we ensure that we teach to the government requirements.
 All our teaching objectives are taken from the National Curriculum document published by the Department for Education.
 Our religious education is delivered as set out in the Statement of Entitlement for Church of England schools.
 We provide children with broader experiences through our Forest School and a range of clubs and trips.
 Our children tell us that they enjoy coming to school and they enjoy their learning.

-Each term, parents and carers receive a curriculum newsletter which will inform you of the topic areas they will be covering that term.
+We use Class Dojo to communicate with parents about the learning which is happening in our classrooms.
 This helps our parents to support their children at home and can prompt discussions about their learning.
 At times during the year we will invite parents and carers into school to find out more about what we have been learning in class.

 If you would like to know more about our curriculum please speak to your child’s class teacher or contact the school office.